 Translating WordPress forms is now easier than ever.
 Using TranslatePress you can create bilingual or multilingual WordPress forms.

-You’ll be able to translate WordPress forms (all form fields and messages) directly from the front-end, with just a few clicks.
+You’ll be able to translate WordPress forms (including all form fields and messages) directly from the front-end in just a few clicks, using a visual translation interface.
+All this without the need to create separate forms, one for each language.

 Whether it’s a simple contact form, user registration form, job application form or survey form, you can follow the simple steps below to translate it.